akhtaransari/PayWithStripe/README.md

 ## Requirements

-- Implement backend APIs for Stripe Payment Gateway integration.
+- Implement backend APIs for Stripe Payment Gateway integration using Java Spring Boot.
-- Use the Go Language for implementation or choose another language if you can complete it faster.
-- Create a sandbox account on Stripe to obtain access and secret keys.
+- Create a  account on Stripe to obtain access and secret keys.
 - Implement the following APIs:

 ### API Endpoints